AndreVarandas/wth-is-the-jamstack/slides.md

 Server-side operations using APIs with JavaScript.

 Markup
-Generated from source files, Markdown, JSON, or a headless CMS.
+Generated from source files, Markdown, JSON, or a headless CMS -->
--->

 ---